nmarquesin/Udacity_React_Redux/README.md

 ANSWER:

 - _get_ answer from active user; or
-- _set_ answer for active user and _modify_ aswers for a particular question
+- _set_ aswer for active user

 NEW QUESTION:

-- _get_ active user to author a question
 - _set_ new question authored by active user

 LEADER BOARD:

-- _get_ users and sorts by score
+- _get_ users and sort them by score

 USER CARD:

-- _get_ a particular user from a list of users
+- present an user

 LOGIN: